google/seesaw/README.md

     apt-get install golang
     apt-get install libnl-3-dev libnl-genl-3-dev

-If your distro has a go version before 1.5, you may need to fetch a newer release from https://golang.org/dl/.
+If your distro has a go version before 1.6, you may need to fetch a newer release from https://golang.org/dl/.

+`vendor` directory are included.
+So you can just build without any more manual installation.

-If you are running go version 1.11 and above, you can use go modules to avoid installing go packages manually.
+If you are running go version 1.11 and above, you can use go modules to mange `vendor`.
 By go 1.12, `GO111MODULE` defaults to `auto`, so remember to enable go module by `export GO111MODULE=on`.

-If you are running before go version 1.11 or you don't want to enable GO111MODULE, after setting `GOPATH` to an appropriate location (for example `~/go`):

-    go get -u golang.org/x/crypto/ssh
-    go get -u github.com/dlintw/goconf
-    go get -u github.com/golang/glog
-    go get -u github.com/miekg/dns
-    go get -u github.com/kylelemons/godebug/pretty
-    go get -u github.com/golang/protobuf/proto

 Ensure that `${GOPATH}/bin` is in your `${PATH}` and in the seesaw directory: